Color Bregman TV: The Idea in a Nutshell: Discrete 1d TV

-As a first example, consider the simple, one dimensional case shown in figure \ref{fig:1dex}: The first row shows the clean data in the form of three one dimensional channels shown in red, green and blue, as well as a noisy version of the signal.
-Notice that the heavy noise in comparison to the small signal in the blue channel makes the reconstruction of the blue signal without additional information basically impossible.
+As a first example, consider the simple, one-dimensional case shown in figure \ref{fig:1dex}: The first row shows the clean data in the form of three one-dimensional channels shown in red, green and blue, as well as a noisy version of the signal.
+Note that the heavy noise in comparison to the small signal in the blue channel makes the reconstruction of the blue signal without additional information basically impossible.
 This claim is underlined by looking at the variable $q$ after the first iteration: The variable $q$ reaching an absolute value of 1 indicates an edge at the corresponding position.
 More precisely, $q(i)=1$ means a step up and $q(i)=-1$ means a step down at position $i$.

 We can see that the true steps are visible in the red and green but not in the blue channel.
 Even worse, the minimum and maximum values of $q$ in the blue channel are not at positions $50$ and $100$ such that the first edges introduced in a single channel reconstruction of blue will not be in the right place.
 As we can see in figure \ref{fig:1dex}, color Bregman iteration allows the blue channel to use the edge information of red and green to obtain a much better estimate for the true variable $q$.
 Finally, after six iterations, we reconstruct the true signal almost perfectly despite the heavy noise.

 Additional to the color Bregman iteration described above, we look at the case where different images or channels are likely to share an edge set but not necessarily the sign of $Du(j)$.
 In this case it would be natural to consider